Nutrition Program (NUT)

 Food Science and Safety

 This course examines the principles of food science including the functional role of carbohydrates, protein and fat.
 Emphasis will be placed on current topics of food science and safety in the national and local food industry including genetically modified and functional foods.
-Biological, chemical, and physical factors that affect the safety of food products will be discussed in addition to the role of microorganisms in foodborne illness and food quality.
+Biological, chemical, and physical factors that affect the quality and safety of food products will be discussed in addition to the role of microorganisms in foodborne illness and food quality.
 Students in this course will also explore basic principles of food safety including food processing and food service as well as the role of government in food safety.
 Prerequisite: NUT 200; BIO 100 or BIO 105 or MIC 100 or MIC 230.
 Offered Fall, Spring.

 NUT 450 Cr.2-3